Definition Essay – “Identity”

 Write a 3- to 4-page essay defining yourself in terms of ethnicity, gender, and occupation.

 The following questions will help you organize and support your essay.
-You do not necessarily have to answer all questions.
-They should be used to inspire and guide your writing.
+DO NOT JUST ANSWER THE QUESTIONS!
+The questions should be used to inspire and guide your writing.

 - How do you define “identity”?

 - Thesis statement/plan of development: In terms of ethnicity, gender, and occupation, how would you define yourself?
 USE AN ADJECTIVE OR ADJECTIVES TO DEFINE YOURSELF.

 A sample of a thesis statement/plan of development:

 “Being a Japanese American male teacher, I do consider myself an intellectual yet cynical person.”